This article originally appeared on VICE UK.

 On Motherboard: How the Frag Dolls Blazed a Trail for Women Gamers

 It appears, then, that the eSports industry and the gambling industry are ready for each other.
 Some may scoff now, but in ten years it's pretty likely that we'll be just as ready to bet on who's going to win the 2025 League of Legends World Championships as we are on whether we'll be getting snow on Christmas Day.
-And if the right measures are in place to protect young people and prevent cheating, then I know I don't see a problem with it.
-Now, to find the Dota equivalent of the Honduran national football team and make their matches all the more exciting.
+And if the right measures are in place to protect young people and prevent cheating, then I, for one, don't see a problem with it.
+Now, to find the Dota equivalent of the Honduran national soccer team and make their matches all the more exciting.